mamedev/mame/docs/source/initialsetup/mameintro.rst

 The current source code can be directly compiled under all the main OSes:
-Microsoft Windows (both with DirectX/BGFX native support or with SDL support), Linux, FreeBSD, and Mac OS X. Also, both 32-bit and 64-bit are supported, but be aware 64-bit often shows a significant speed increase over 32-bit.
+Microsoft Windows (both with DirectX/BGFX native support or with SDL support), Linux, FreeBSD, and macOS.
+Also, both 32-bit and 64-bit are supported, but be aware 64-bit often shows a significant speed increase over 32-bit.

 System Requirements